Consolidating data despite different scales

 |Overall, what grade would you give the customer service?||Grade between 1 (best) and 6 (worst)||2|

-There is a vague feeling that the scores to all three questions are similar.
-However, when presenting the data you don’t want to burden your audience with mentally translating ratings from one grade to another.
-How can you bring data to a common scale?
+There is a vague feeling that the scores for all three questions are similar.
+However, when presenting the data, you do not want to burden the audience by mentally translating ratings from one rating to another.
+How to scale up the data?